GeekyAnts/reazy-docs/why-reazy.md

   - Base API path
   - Public key for third party libs
 - Run test cases
-- Internationalization and localization
+- Handle internationalization and localization
-- Push notifications
+- Handle push notifications

 Although we have libraries available for everything, we often struggle with making decisions about the structure of the project and configuration of libraries by following their docs.